essentiaone/essx/README.md

 Boot addresses
 -----------
-Following addresses can be used in peers list.
+Following addresses can be used in peers list:
 - 95.217.57.62
 - 95.216.102.220